Scout Association Logo Ham Scout Group:

 Services

 Mains electricity and gas enter the property in the south-east corner with meters and fuse boxes located in the storage benches.
 Space heating is provided by two 16.12kW output Vulcana Kestrel 55 electrically-powered flue fan-assisted gas heaters located in the north-east and south-west corners of the hall, fitted with automated shut-off timers.
-Gas piping also extends to capped outlets in the kitchen and Court of Honour Room.
+These are very effective.
 Mains water enters at a metered point in the kitchen.
 The only heated water at present is provided by an electric water-heater above the kitchen sink.
 Pipework exists to non-functioning hot taps from a former gas boiler once mounted on the south wall in the female cloakroom.
 The exhaust vent still exists.
 Mains drainage is effected to an inspection pit outside the south west corner of the building, linking to a further pit in the Avenue and onwards to Ham Common.
 Onward electricity, water and sewage services are provided from the hut to the adjacent Ham and Petersham Tennis Club pavilion building within the school paying field area.
-Landline copper telephone service arrives externally at the south-east corner and exterior cabling connects to a master line box in the Court of Honour Room.
+Landline telephone service arrives externally at the south-east corner and exterior cabling connects to a main socket in the Court of Honour Room.